Friday 3 August 2018 | Open Table

 Since 2016, we’ve been hosting semi-regular Open Table gatherings.
 So far we’ve explored HOSPITALITY, before getting into the theological virtues of FAITH, HOPE & LOVE.
 From there, we launched into the transcendentals, TRUTH, GOODNESS & BEAUTY.
-Since then, we’ve gone in a more topical direction, delving into the RISK of incarnation at Christmas time, and our experience of violence and reconciliation through the lens of WAR & PEACE, and themes of identity, place, travel and baggage via MIGRATION & STABILITY, and what we truly value in terms of PROFIT & LOSS.
+More recently, we’ve taken a topical direction, delving into the RISK of incarnation at Christmas time, our experience of violence and reconciliation through the lens of WAR & PEACE, and themes of identity, place, travel and baggage via MIGRATION & STABILITY, and what we truly value in terms of PROFIT & LOSS.
 Paul’s advice has led the way:

 Whatever is true, whatever is honourable, whatever is just,